Oneflow-Inc/libai/docs/source/tutorials/advanced_tutorials/customize_dataloader.md

 def get_batch(cls, data, mixup_func=None):
     if data is None:
         # not rank0, set placeholders for data
+        # Note: make sure imgs and labels have the same shape and dtype on all ranks
         imgs = flow.empty(16, 3, 224, 224, dtype=flow.float32)
         labels = flow.empty(16, dtype=flow.int64)
     else: